ReganRyanNZ/songbase/README.md

 - Site navigation and search is instant
 - Songs can be filtered by search or by book
 - Within a book, index can be sorted by title or by index number
-- Search looks at lyrics as well as first line
+- Search lyrics as well as first line
-- Backend users can log in via facebook or google
+- Backend users can log in via google
 - Backend users can enter new songs and edit songs
 - Infinite scrolling to speed up search loading.
+- References at the end of a song bring the user to the index of that book

 # TODO

-### References to books for each song

-- At the bottom of the song put all its references.
-- Each reference is a link to that book's index.
-- Index needs to be sorted by index number.

 ### CRUD books